juancalaca/Music-Editor/README.md

-# Assignment 7: Controlling the Music Editor
+# Controlling the Music Editor

 The project supports an audio "midi" view of the song, a gui "visual" view, a "console" view, and a "composite" view combining the midi and gui view.